Coulomb interactions and effective quantum inertia of charge carriers in a macroscopic conductor

-In the context of the quantum Hall effect, the relevant degrees of freedom are EMP modes which have been studied since the 80s ~\cite{Glattli-1985-1,Sukhodub-2004-1,Mikhaelov-2000-1}.
-The edge-magnetoplasmon scattering approach has been used to describe the high frequency linear response of circuits built from quantum Hall edge channels \cite{Hashisaka-2012-1}.
-It has also been used for discussing energy relaxation in a $\nu=2$ edge channel system \cite{Degio-2010-1,Rodriguez-2020-1} and it is the key ingredient for predicting single electron decoherence in quantum Hall edge systems \cite{Cabart-2018-1}.

-We have developped an analytical model for edge-magnetoplasmon scattering in the spirit of Ref. \cite{Hashisaka-2013-1} for a quantum Hall bar taking into acccount long range Coulomb interactions between edge channels of the same chirality as well as between counter-propagating edge channels.
-This effective edge-magnetoplasmon scattering model, analytically solved in the Supplementary Material (Sec.
-3), describes the finite frequency transport in the linear regime beyond the $\si{\GHz}$, the limit being the cyclotron frequency which is $\SI{4}{\tera\hertz}$ at $\SI{1}{\tesla}$.
-Above it, inter-Landau level transitions may be excited and the bulk contribution cannot be neglected.
-To account for the long-range interactions in our ungated quantum Hall bars, this model assumes that all the edge channels of the same chirality have the same velocity $v_D$ and are so strongly coupled that they see the same time independant potentiel as in Ref. \cite{Song-2018-1}.
-The two counterpropagating groups of edge channels are capacitively coupled by a geometric capacitance $C_H$.
+Since the ac transport properties of a quantum Hall conductor is directly realted to the scattering of edge-magnetoplasmons \cite{Safi-1995-1,Safi-1999-1,Bocquillon-2013-2}, we have developed an analytical model (see Appendix \ref{appendix/plasmons}) in the spirit of Ref. \cite{Hashisaka-2013-1} for scattering of EMP modes in a quantum Hall bar taking into account long range inter-channel Coulomb interactions.
+It assumes that, in our ungated quantum Hall bars, all edge channels of same chirality have the same velocity $v_{\text{d}}(\nu)$ and are so strongly coupled that they see the same time dependent potential as in Ref. \cite{Song-2018-1}.
+Since edge states are distant from more than \SI{1.5}{\centi\meter} from shield of coaxial cables located beneath the sample holder, estimated parasitic capacitance to shield for edge states is below $\SI{1}{\femto\farad}$ while the inter-edge capacitance $c_H$ is of the order of $\SI{0.1}{\pico\farad}$.
+Therefore, Coulomb interactions effects are dominated by the inter-edge capacitance $C_H$.
 Finally, dissipation of EMP modes have been neglected, an hypothesis a posteriori satisfied in our samples.

-In the geometry of the sample depicted on Fig. \ref{figure1}, the low frequency expansion of the measured reactance is of the form (see Supplementary Material, Sec.
-2):
+In the geometry depicted on Fig. \ref{figure1}, the low frequency expansion of the measured reactance is of the form:

 where $L$ denotes the total inductance for the quantum Hall bar delimited by a dashed red box on Fig. \ref{figure1}-b.
-Because the magnetic inductance $L_\text{m}$ is much smaller than the kinetic inductance $L_{\text{kin}}$ in our sample (see Supplementary Material, Sec.
-1), $L=L_{\mathrm{m}}+ L_{\text{kin}}\simeq L_{\text{kin}}$ can be obtained from the edge magnetoplasmon scattering model as
+Because here, the magnetic inductance is much smaller than the kinetic inductance (see Appendix \ref{appendix/inductance}), $L$ can be obtained from the edge magnetoplasmon scattering model as